Fine Art Appraisals

 Robin Moore brings her appraisal clients:

-a lifetime of experience in Contemporary Fine Art
+a lifetime of experience in Contemporary Fine Art, including paintings, sculpture, installations, and works on paper

 an inclination toward practical and business topics